erikzak/binanza/README.md

 Usage
 -----

-Configure the script through config.txt, see comments for details about parameters.
+Configure the script through config.txt (make a copy of config_example.txt), see comments for details about parameters.
 See main() in start_trading.py for example usage.

-Requires a Binance account and API access, go to account settings to enable then replace example API key and secret.
+Requires a Binance account and API access, go to account settings to enable then replace example API key and secret in start_trading.py.

-Run in console or as a service.
+Run start_trading.py in console or configure as a service.

 Has a node package that can be used to extract statistics from the database that is created, containing order history and recognized patterns.